-Today replacing the 20,000 seats in the outfield are bleacher seats, a video display board, an out of town scoreboard below the right field seats and bullpens.
+Replacing the 20,000 seats that were once in the outfield are a single tier of seats in left and right field, a video display scoreboard, an out-of-town scoreboard below the right field seats and the bullpens.
 In left centerfield is the “California spectacular” where geysers erupt and a stream cascades down a mountainside covered with real trees and artificial rocks.
-All of the multicolored seats were replaced by green seats.
+All of the multicolored seats were replaced by green seats with a total seating capacity of 45,113.
 The exterior of the stadium was renovated as the concrete structure and ramps were painted green and a gathering plaza was constructed outside the stadium with two giant Angel hats.
-Anaheim Stadium was renamed Edison International Field in 1997 after a deal was completed with Edison International Power for the naming rights.
-Not only was the ballpark renamed, but the team was renamed the Anaheim Angels.
-With a new capacity of approximately 45,113, the renovated stadium was completed by April 1, 1998.
-After the 2003 season Edison International and the Angels ended the naming rights agreement.
-The stadium is now known as Angel Stadium of Anaheim.
-In 2005, the team reverted back to their original name, the Los Angeles Angels.
+The ballpark has many amenities including club restaurants, themed sports bars and gathering areas for fans.